-- an exercise in living by faith rather than sight! - Don't take too long on this first task it is more a 'getting the topic going' exercise than intended to engage participants in deep discussion.
+1 Don't take too long on this first task - it is more a 'getting the topic going' exercise than intended to engage participants in deep discussion.

-People should move fairly quickly into their small groups, with you visiting to listen as previously this exercise may call for more input from you.
-Ensure that each small group contains at least one person assigned to each of the three passages in Task 2 of the Preparation work groups of three would be ideal. - In terms of time, these tasks are likely to take 30-40 minutes: Task 4 is likely to be a good way to ask the group to resume as a whole after a break. - As with 2-3, this task is likely to take a fair while: no full group summarising is provided in view of the reflective, personal nature of the small group discussion.
+People should move fairly quickly into their small groups, with you visiting to listen as previously - this exercise may call for more input from you.
+Ensure that each small group contains at least one person assigned to each of the three passages in Task 2 of the Preparation work - groups of three would be ideal.

+- 2-4 In terms of time, these tasks are likely to take 30-40 minutes: Task 4 is likely to be a good way to ask the group to resume as a whole after a break. - 5 As with 2-3, this task is likely to take a fair while: no full group summarising is provided in view of the reflective, personal nature of the small group discussion.